Exclusive - Syrian army starts using new weapons from Russia: military source

 The source said the army had been trained in the use of the weapons in recent months and was now deploying them, declining to give further details other than saying they were "new types."

-Syria's Foreign Minister Walid al-Moualem said on Thursday Russia had provided new weapons and trained Syrian troops how to use them, without saying when or naming any specific systems.
+Syria's Foreign Minister Walid al-Moualem said on Thursday Russia had stepped up supplies of weapons and ammunition to the Syrian army, without giving details.

 He told state television the government would be prepared to go further and ask Russian forces to fight alongside its troops if needed - though he said there were no such soldiers there now.